Workshops

 Monday 22 June, 2026 - Tuesday 23 June, 2026

-Driving Decarbonisation and Biodiveristy Outcomes for the Next Generation of Learning Environments.
+Driving Decarbonisation and Biodiversity Outcomes for the Next Generation of Learning Environments.

 Join us in Perth, Western Australia for the TEFMA Sustainability Workshop, a two-day immersive experience taking place in June 2026.